Updated: Jun 30, 2021

 I’m here to say that you cannot push your boat upstream and if you try it will wear you out.
 Taking time to slow down, focus on your breath and turn your boat around are some of the most nourishing and productive actions you can take.
 Or lets call them non-actions or non-doing.

 In my practise I look at the whole body and energy system of my clients.
-Through healing, yoga, meditation and feng shui I help people create more flow in their body, mind, home, work, and life as a whole.
+Through life coaching, energy healing, meditation and feng shui I help people create more flow in their body, mind, home, work, and life as a whole.

 Stress, tension, trauma and drama can all contribute to constriction, blocks, limiting beliefs and potential ill health.
 Whether that’s eating food that disrupts our digestion or fearful thoughts that restrict our breathing.
 These have consequences when left unchecked over long periods of time, and can result in serious conditions manifesting.